bhk/scam/reference.md

 ### Namespaces

-Since Make supports only one variable namespace, combining different programs can result in errors when they contain variable names that conflict.
+Since Make supports only one variable namespace, combining different programs or libraries can result in errors when they contain variable names that conflict.
+In order to avoid naming conflicts between SCAM itself and the code it is compiling, the SCAM compiler is built with a different

-SCAM supports namespaces in order to help avoid this problem.
-When a namespace is in effect, SCAM will prepend it to the Make variable names that are used for global variables declared in SCAM.
-This namespace-prefixed name is called the "global name" of the variable, whereas the name used in SCAM sources is called the "local name".

-The following language features expose namespace functionality:
+namespace: a prefix is added to each global variable and function.
+A namespace-prefixed name is called a "global" name.
+The global names for functions obtained from a bundled library may differ from the name seen in SCAM source.
+The following language features expose namespace
+functionality:

  - `(global-name SYMBOL)` evaluates to the global name for SYMBOL.

- - `(local-to-global EXPR)` evaluates to the global name corresponding to the local name given by EXPR.
+You can use this to obtain the string value of a name, suitable for passing to (call NAME,...), (origin NAME,...), etc.

  - The `&global` flag can be used with a `declare` or `define` expression to avoid namespace prefixing.
 In this case, the global name of the symbol